 If a healthcare provider notices a developmental delay, they may recommend, physical therapy, occupational therapy, and other ways to help the baby reach they developmental milestones.

-A baby typically begins sitting with assistance at 4–6 months and can sit without help by 9 months.
+A baby typically begins sitting with assistance at

 It is worth keeping in mind that these are estimates and that every baby develops at a different rate.